TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/C3/C3 Super Mini/README.md

 * **Compact:** extremely small board (*22.5x18mm*)
 * **Easy To Use:** works out of the box with many environments like *platform.io* or *ESPHome*.
-There are no issues with entering *firmware upload mode*, and no fiddling with pressing buttons to select the right mode
+There are no issues with entering *firmware upload mode*, and no fiddling with pressing "boot" buttons to select the right mode.
-* **Ultra Low Power:** comes with low power consumption and *ultra low power* modes and supports *Bluetooth BLE*, making it ideal for battery-operated devices
+* **Low Power:** low power consumption, supports *Bluetooth BLE*, making it ideal for battery-operated devices
 * **Shields:** battery shields are available that add battery charging and portable power supply to the *C3 Super Mini*
-* **Cheap:** available for under €1.50 per piece
+* **Affordable:** typically available for under €1.50

 The board has a *USB-C* connector and ten freely usable *GPIOs*.
 Four *GPIOs* can also be used as *analog input*: